Title: Designation of Funds as Donation/Gift or Grant/Sponsored Program

 University Advancement’s Office of Corporate and Foundation Relations (CFR) is charged with building relationships between William & Mary and corporations or foundations and assisting faculty or staff who are seeking support.
 Faculty or staff who are interested in approaching those entities and soliciting support must first contact CFR ([[cfr]]) and work with the CFR staff to identify potential sponsors and to develop and submit proposals.

-For proposals for gifts or donations, financial management and accounting are handled through University Advancement in collaboration with the appropriate Department or School and affiliated foundation.
+For proposals for gifts or donations, financial management and accounting are handled through University Advancement in collaboration with the appropriate Department or School and affiliated foundation, as applicable.